ignacio68/distance-control/README.md

 # Distance Control

-> This application serves to control the distance travel by the user from his home
+> You can to control the distance travelled by the user from home.

 ## Usage